genesiscommunitysuccess/docs/versioned_docs/version-previous/06_operations/03_commands/01_server-commands.md

 ## DictionaryBuilder

 `DictionaryBuilder` connects to an RDBMS, parses schemas and uses this information to generate a Genesis dictionary.
-It supports MSSQL and Oracle databases.
+It supports MSSQL databases.

 The script accepts a series of arguments to establish a connection to the database (e.g. user, password, host, etc) and some specific behaviour (e.g. product name, single dictionary file or composed, etc).